OrderMyGear/slate/source/includes/v1_1_3/_product_sub_options.md

 #  Product sub options

+## List of sub options for option

-## List all product sub options for a specific product option based on the option ID you supply.
+List all product sub options for a specific product option based on the option ID you supply.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1.1.3/products/22287/options/47204/sub_options?token=GXzAxWkkyYLsESGQTU15"